DAG-DB/DAG-DB/code/README.md

 - TODO delete `old/`
 - `utils/` miscellaneous utilities for DAG-DB
 - `wandb/` stores data created and used by wandb
+- `create_dags.py` the main code to create new synthetic DAGs and data
 - `example.ipynb` the example mentioned above - start here
 - `main_dag.py` the main program for running DAG-DB.